YanisHub/Tudu-Hackathon/README.md

 This marketplace simplifies the management of complex and time-consuming assignments by connecting those who want to outsource their projects with those capable of completing them efficiently.

 ---
+##Bear in mind

+What will set you apart?
+** Inventive features that transcend the brief
+* Clean, modern UX / UI that feels premium out of the box
+* Bulletproof architecture and thoughtful documentation
+* Relentless polish under extreme time pressure (7 days, tick-tock)**

+---
 ## Key Features

 ### Authentication & Onboarding